 where L is the column's length and H is the height of a theoretical plate.
-Column efficiency improves-and chromatographic peaks become narrower-when there are more theoretical plates.
+For any given column, the column efficiency improves-and chromatographic peaks become narrower-when there are more theoretical plates.

-If we assume that a chromatographic peak has a Gaussian profile, then the extent of band broadening is given by the peak's variance or standard deviation.
-The height of a theoretical plate is the variance per unit length of the column where the standard deviation, σ , has units of distance.
-Because retention times and peak widths are usually measured in seconds or minutes, it is more convenient to express the standard deviation in units of time, τ , by dividing σ by the solute's average linear velocity, $\overline{\nu}$.
+If we assume that a chromatographic peak has a Gaussian profile, then where the standard deviation, σ , has units of distance.
+Because retention times and peak widths usually are measured in seconds or minutes, it is more convenient to express the standard deviation in units of time, τ , by dividing σ by the solute's average linear velocity, \overline{u} .